 The average wood chip will have a life of about five to seven years.
 True wood chips won't last as long as bark mulch, and smaller wood chips will last about half as long, needing replacement after two or three years.

 For an annual bed, remove old mulch before you till the soil and add compost.
 If you're applying mulch to a perennial bed, you might be tempted to just add a new layer of mulch on top, but this can cause rot, nutrient starvation, and plant death.
-Remove as much of the old layers as possible before you add more.
+Remove as many of the old layers as possible before you add more.

 Spread the mulch with a rake as needed for an even layer.
 Rather than layering it on top of it too much, try to put only about a 1½" (3 cm) thick layer of mulch down.
 Any more could be damaging, and any less won't be very helpful.